 The FHA loan program was designed to help those who have trouble getting a home purchase a new home.
 In fact, the FHA loan program is the oldest loan program in the US.
-It’s been helping people get homes from close to 90 years.
+It’s been helping people get homes for close to 90 years.
 Created during the great depression and insured by the Federal Housing Administration, this loan’s sole purpose was to help lenders bring affordable loan terms to the public with competitive rates and flexible options.
 So why should you consider an FHA loan?
 What makes it so effective?
 Why has it lasted this long?
 The answers are simple.
 Affordability and Flexibility.

 Unlike other loan programs that offer low to no down payment, the FHA loan program is not restricted by geography or income.
 In fact, the FHA program is available everywhere and with any income.
 This makes the program effective for the majority.

 Are you worried about your credit score or the amount of down payment you’ve saved?
 If so, FHA may be the perfect program for you.
 It offers options for many people with lower credit profiles.
 Anyone with a credit score above 580 is offered a down payment of 3.5%.
 If you have a credit score below 580, you still have the option of a 10% down payment.
 FHA also ties into many down payment assistance programs.
 This makes it a safe alternative to your typical no money down loan programs.
 The program allows for more options to come up with a down payment, including a gift from acceptable sources or a secured loan providing you have room in your debt-to-income to accommodate the extra debt.

 FHA doesn’t restrict you to only the popular 30-year fixed-rate purchase loan.
 They offer a multitude of programs and options to ensure that you are continually receiving the best terms based on your situation.
 These include fixed-rate, adjustable rate, purchase, rehabilitation, construction, reverse, refinance, and streamline loans.
 You can do these loans on an array of property types including manufactured homes and multi-unit properties.